Anomaly detection¶

 pip install ydf ucimlrepo scikit-learn umap-learn plotly -U -q

-Anomaly detection with decision forests is a straightforward but effective technique for tabular data.
+Using decision forests for anomaly detection is a simple yet effective method for tabular data.
 The model assigns an anomaly score to each data point, ranging from 0 (normal) to 1 (abnormal).
-Decision forests also offer interpretability tools and properties, making it easier to understand and characterize detected anomalies.
+A key advantage of this approach is that you can use the same interpretability tools available for other decision forest models to understand why a particular data point was flagged as an anomaly.

-import ydf # For learning the anomaly detection model
+import ydf # For the anomaly detection model

-import pandas as pd # We use Pandas to load small datasets
+import pandas as pd # For data manipulation

-from sklearn import metrics # Use sklearn to compute AUC
+from sklearn import metrics # To compute the AUC score

 import matplotlib.pyplot as plt # For plotting

-import umap # For projecting distances in 2d
+import umap # For dimensionality reduction and visualization

 pd.options.mode.chained_assignment = None